daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 Depending on the operating system and distribution of the person running your script, that might not necessarily be true!

-The better thing to do is to use `env`, a little program that finds an executable on the user's `PATH` (wherever that may be) and runs it. `env` is basically _always_ reliably located in the `/usr/bin` folder, so we can assume that `/usr/bin/env` is there for us to use.
+The better thing to do is to use `env`, a program that finds an executable on the user's `PATH` (wherever that may be) and runs it. `env` is basically _always_ reliably located in the `/usr/bin` folder, so we can assume that `/usr/bin/env` is there for us to use.